mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ### Scope

-And the last main component in our Lightweight AngularJS, will be the scope.
-In order to implement the data-binding logic we need to have `$scope` to attach properties to and add observers (watchers), which watch these properties or expressions, composed by composition of the properties.
+And the last major component in our Lightweight AngularJS, will be the scope.
+In order to implement the data-binding logic we need to have `$scope` to attach properties.
+We can compose these properties into expressions and watch them.
+When we discover that the value of given expression has changed we can simply invoke the watcher (observer) associated with the expression.

-Responsibilities:
+Responsibilities of the scope:

-- Watches the expressions
+- Watches expressions
 - Evaluates all watched expressions on each `$digest` loop, until stable
 - Invokes all the observers, which are associated with the watched expression